Neonatal herpes simplex encephalitis

 - CNS disease (with or without skin lesions, but without involvement of visceral organs); usually this presentation has non-specific signs including decreased level of consciousness, seizures, lethargy and fever

-- disseminated form characterised as a sepsis with multi-organ failure
+- disseminated form characterized as a sepsis with multi-organ failure

 Newborn babies are initially asymptomatic for one or two weeks.